miwermi/bikesharing/README.md

 <br /> <br />

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/Fig2.jpg" height="500" width="748" alt="Fig 2">
 Fig. 2, above, shows trip duration frequency separated by gender.
 Female and unknown-gendered riders account for roughly one third of the rides while male riders account for two thirds.
-Trip durations appear to be similar no matter the gender of the user despite the far more frequent use of the CitiBike bikesharing service by males.
+Trip durations appear to be similar no matter the gender of the user or the far more frequent use of the CitiBike bikesharing service by males.
 <br /> <br />

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/Fig3.jpg" height="500" width="476" alt="Fig 3">